About Dr. Simon Sherry’s Research

 Dr. Sherry’s research builds on a longstanding idea: perfectionism is a destructive personality trait that places people at risk for depression, anxiety, eating disorders and suicide.
 From his undergraduate years to the present day, Dr. Sherry has tested if, when and why perfectionism is linked to mental health problems.
 His research uses cutting-edge methods and provides compelling evidence that perfectionism is a destructive personality trait.

 Dr. Sherry’s research also involves synthesizing important topic areas.
 Using meta-analysis (combining related study results), he has summarized available evidence on perfectionism in relation to depression, anxiety, eating disorders, suicide, neuroticism and narcissism.
 Through this work, Dr. Sherry aims to bring greater coherence to perfectionism research, to resolve limitations of past work and to chart future research directions.

 Dr. Sherry regularly works with the media as part of his goal to educate the public about mental health problems in a scientific, non-sensationalized way.
-Through public lectures and media interviews, he advocates for the science and practice of clinical psychology, ensuring his work reaches audiences beyond academic settings.
+Through public lectures and media interviews, he advocates for the science and practice of psychology, ensuring his work reaches audiences beyond academic settings.
 Dr. Sherry also offers continuing education workshops for health professionals, directly translating his research into practice.